You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 - Break down each skill area into categories or specific skills: Each skill area tests candidates in a specific section of the overall scope of the test.
 It's important to define the specific skills or categories that each skill area covers.
 This will give you a framework for writing questions in the next step.

-- Write questions for each skill: Your test's questions should only relate to the skill areas that you've defined in the previous step.
-Each question should address only one skill area.
+- Write questions for each skill: Your test's questions should only relate to the skills that you've defined in the previous step.
+Each question should address only one skill or skill area.
 Another expert in your field should be able to read your questions and immediately understand which skill areas they relate to.

-For more information on how to define the skill areas and skills of your test and write good questions, see the in-depth guide we've created for our testpreneurs here.
+For more information on how to write good questions (as well as how to define the skill areas and skills of your test), see the in-depth guide we've created for our testpreneurs here.

 Types of questions you can use for your test